1andee/TODO-list/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. Create .env file based on .env.example
-3. Start the web server using the `npm run local` command.
+4. Start the web server using the `npm run` command.
 The app will be served at http://localhost:8080
-4. Go to http://localhost:8080 in your browser.
+5. Go to http://localhost:8080 in your browser.

 ## Known Issues
 - The app is limited to 100 search queries/day due to Google Custom Search Engine API restrictions.